Become a Master Food Preserver

 Our program is only open to residents of Orange County.

-The next Master Food Preserver (MFP) certification class in Orange County is scheduled to begin Thursday (date pending).
-Certification in the program requires completion of 10 classes held over a 10 week period, that is, one class per week.
-This course concentrates on food preservation and food safety with hands-on training, a weekly test, an oral presentation with demonstration and a final written exam.
-The classes will be on Thursdays, September (pending) through November (pending), from 10:00 am to 2:00 pm at the South Coast Research & Extension Center in Irvine.
+The next Master Food Preservation/Food Safety (MFP) certification class in Orange County is scheduled to begin Thursday, (tbd) Certification in the program requires completion of a 10 week food preservation/food safety training class with hands-on training, a weekly test, an oral presentation with demonstration and a final written exam.
+The classes will be held on Thursday, (tbd) through (tbd) from 10:00 am to 2:00 pm at the South Coast Research & Extension Center in Irvine.